-Instances of bullying can be reported to ACPS via the Tip Line in the ACPS Mobile App.
+Instances of bullying can be reported to ACPS via the Tip Line.
 Tips can be anonymous, however, providing as much information as possible will assist ACPS in investigating the instance of bullying.

 Alexandria Safe Place is the city's 24-hour hotline to report bullying or crisis events.
 To access immediate help and support for young people (age 5-18), call 703-746-5400.
 Visit the City of Alexandria's website at www.alexandriava.gov for more information.